-We take a preventative, whole-child approach to well-being.
-This includes nourishment, time outdoors, emotional safety, and thoughtful health practices that support children’s developing bodies and immune systems.
+At Sorrel & Cedar, we take a whole-child, proactive approach to well-being.
+This includes nourishing meals, time outdoors, emotional safety, and thoughtful practices that support children’s bodies and developing immune systems.
+Rather than only responding when children are unwell, we focus on creating daily conditions that build resilience, help with regulation, and support long-term wellness.

 A Whole-Child Approach to Health